ben-ha/jcp/README.md

 Download the jcp package from the latest release and install.

 ## Limitations
 1. jcp is not a sync tool.
-It does not verify the transfer, detect errors in partial transfers.
+It does not verify the transfer, detect errors in partial transfers or runs in the background and keeps the directories synced.
 2. jcp currently **does not** process symlinks.

 ## Contributing